news & events

 Grocery Gift Cards Still Needed

 Please continue purchasing grocery store gift cards for the St. Vincent De Paul food bank at St. Mary’s in Walnut Creek.
 Gift cards can be dropped in the mailbox near the parish office window.
+Grocery gift cards for St. Vincent de Paul should have the dollar amount noted on each gift card.
+This helps with distribution towards a single individual in need versus a family in need.
+Without this information, the staff at St. Vincent de Paul may not end up distributing gift cards equitably.
 Because of your generosity and love of our brothers and sisters in need we have exceeded more than $1200 in gift cards.
 Non - gift card donations can be placed in the bin outside St. Anne’s Church, near the courtyard entrance.
 Items needed are listed in the side of the bin and pamphlets are available in the church entrance.
 Thank you for your generosity. |

 Food Pantry Donations Needed